-Enforcement of Foreign Judgments Comparative Guide - Litigation, Mediation & Arbitration - Austria
+Enforcement of Foreign Judgments Comparative Guide

 3.1 Is recognition of a foreign judgment a separate process from enforcement and does it have separate legal effects?

+As mentioned in Decision 3 Ob 18/12m (18 April 2012) of the Supreme Court, the procedure for examining the enforceability of a foreign enforcement title within Austria is not part of the enforcement procedure, but rather a sui generis procedure modelled on the enforcement procedure, which complements the foreign judgment procedure (title procedure).

-The enforcement of foreign judgments in Austria is contingent on the application and issuance of a declaration of enforceability.
-Once the declaration is effective, the judgment may be enforced.
-However, the application for a declaration of enforceability and the motion for enforcement may be filed at the same time.
+Enforcement of a foreign judgment is possible only after obtaining a declaration of enforcement from the court.
+The foreign judgment becomes enforceable once the declaration of enforcement becomes effective.
+However, it is possible to file the application for a declaration of enforcement and a motion for enforcement at the same time, according to Section 412 of the Enforcement Act.

-On the other hand, under the Brussels regime, a judgment rendered in an EU member state is recognised in other member states without any separate recognition proceeding.
-Furthermore, a judgment issued in an EU member state and enforceable in that member state is also enforceable in any other member states without a declaration of enforceability.
-The judgment creditor need only provide a copy of the judgment and a certificate stating that the judgment is enforceable.
+Nevertheless, foreign judgments issued in EU countries are subject to the Brussels regulations, which contain rules intended to eliminate the requirement of exequatur.
+According to these regulations, a judgment rendered by an EU state does not require a separate declaration for enforcement in order to be enforced in a different member state.
+In other words, a judgment is enforceable in other member states if it is enforceable in the member state in which it was issued.
+To enforce the judgment in another member state, only the following are needed:

 3.2 What is the formal process for recognition and enforcement?